 Notes

-• I have noticed that recipes occasionally require slightly more liquid when using this gluten-free Bisquick, if you use homemade oat flour vs the storebought flour.
+• I have noticed that recipes occasionally require slightly more liquid when using this gluten-free Bisquick with homemade oat flour vs. store-bought flour.

-• The homemade oat flour tens to have more bran than the store bought oat flour and works better if you measure by weight rather than volume.
+• Homemade oat flour tends to have more bran than store-bought oat flour, and it works better when measured by weight rather than volume.ย ย

-• Make sure to mix it up well so you have the proportions evenly distributed within the mix.
+• Make sure to mix it well so the proportions are evenly distributed.

 • You can leave out the shortening to make it fat-free.